-Adventure through the misty green mountains of northern Thailand and Laos and the beaches of southern Thailand.
-Trek in the Bolaven Plateau, zip line through jungle canopies, swim in waterfalls, kayak down rivers, and bike through the charming streets of Luang Prabang.
+Adventure through the misty green mountains of northern Thailand and the beaches of southern Thailand.
+Swim in waterfalls, raft down rivers, and play with elephants.
 Make your way to the spectacular islands and limestone cliffs of southern Thailand and conclude your expedition with rock climbing, snorkeling, and relaxing on some of the world’s most exquisite beaches.

 Student love climbing and snorkeling in the gorgeous southern region of Thailand!